What is New?

 What is CrowdMag?

-In CrowdMag project, we explore whether digital magnetometers built in modern mobile smartphones can be used as scientific instruments.
-With CrowdMag mobile apps, phones all around the world send magnetometer data to us.
-At our server, we check quality of the magnetic data and make data available to the public as aggregate maps and charts.
-We have two long-term goals:
+In NOAA’s CrowdMag project, we explore whether the digital magnetometers built in modern mobile smartphones can be used as scientific instruments.
+With CrowdMag mobile apps, phones all around the world can send magnetometer data to our research group.
+At our server, we check the quality of the magnetic data and share data with the public as aggregate maps and charts.
+Our goals are:

 Who are we?

-The geomagnetism group of NOAA's National Geophysical Data Center (NGDC) conducts original research on the magnetic field of Earth.
+We are the geomagnetism group of NOAA's National Centers for Environmental Information (NCEI) and we conduct original research on the magnetic field of Earth.
 Our primary goal is to create and update models of the geomagnetic field to keep pace with Earth's constantly changing magnetic field.
-Our magnetic models are integrated into millions of smartphones, car and aircraft navigation systems and GPS so that users know which way is north.
-Frequently asked questions on geomagnetism.
+Our magnetic models are integrated into millions of smartphones, car and aircraft navigation systems, and GPS so that users know which way is north.
+See our frequently asked questions on geomagnetism.